tencentyun/intlcloud-documents/yehe_doc/云数据库 TencentDB/云数据库 MariaDB/常见问题/数据同步问题_intl_en.md

 ### Long Delay of Sync Task
 Possible causes:
 - The transaction on the source instance is large.
-Data sync is to sync data from the slave.
-As in a binlog, the timestamp of each transaction is the start time of the transaction, if there is a large transaction, the reported timestamp for data sync will still be the start time of the transaction even in concurrent sync.
+Data sync is to sync data from the replica.
+As the timestamp of each transaction in a binlog is the start time of the transaction, if there is a large transaction, the reported timestamp for data sync will still be the start time of the transaction even in concurrent sync.
-- There is a delay in the slave; for example, DDL replay attacks or read-only accounts cause high pressure and delay on the slave, leading to database sync delay.
+- There is a delay on the replica; for example, DDL replay attacks or read-only accounts cause high pressure and delay on the replica, leading to database sync delay.

 Solution: check whether there are large transactions or batch processing operations.
 If the delay persists after a period of time, please contact us for troubleshooting.